 - loading or unloading of delivery vehicles

 Please note: complaints about hearing walking, moving furniture, raised voices etc. is unlikely to be considered a statutory nuisance.
-But in extreme cases our Community Safety Unit may be able to help.
-They can be contacted on 01702 423504.
+But in extreme cases our Community Safety Unit may be able to investigate as anti-social behaviour.

-A problem can be reported to us using our online forms on the left hand side of the screen .
+A problem can be reported to us using our online forms.

 If the problem is currently happening during normal office hours please call us on 01702 215005.